 Between March 2012 and April 2012, the U.S. economy and the financial markets continued to recover and improve.
 During this time we continued to make progress toward an initial public offering, including the filing of our registration statement on April 6, 2012.
-In light of our recent progress toward a liquidity event, a contemporaneous third-party valuation determined the fair value of our common stock to be \$18.59 per share as of March 31, 2012.
+In light of our recent progress toward a liquidity event, a contemporaneous third-party valuation determined the fair value of our common stock based on the income approach to be \$18.59 per share as of March 31, 2012.
 The valuation used a 25% weighting of the OPM under a merger and acquisition scenario and a 75% weighting of the PWERM under an initial public offering scenario.
-The change in weighting of the OPM and PWERM scenarios resulted in an increase in the fair value of our common stock of approximately \$0.39.
 The discount rate applied to our cash flows was 20%, and our enterprise value reflected a non-marketability discount of 10%.
-The decrease in the discount rate to our cash flows from 22% represents a reduction in our inherent risk in financial forecasting as a result of continuing to demonstrate our ability to meet or exceed our financial forecasts and resulted in an increase in the fair value of our common stock of approximately \$0.17.
+The decrease in the discount rate to our cash flows from 22% represents a reduction in our inherent risk in financial forecasting as a result of continuing to demonstrate our ability to meet or exceed our financial forecasts.
 Throughout the first three weeks of April 2012, there was no change to our financial forecast or any other significant events impacting the fair value of our common stock.
 Based on the factors discussed above and the valuation, we granted awards in April 2012 with an exercise price of \$18.59 per share and similarly, for financial reporting purposes, determined the fair value of our common stock for awards granted in April 2012 to be \$18.59 per share.